IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_volume.rst

   pi_cloud_instance_id (True, str, None)
     (Required for new resource) Cloud Instance ID - This is the service_instance_id.

-  pi_volume_shareable (False, bool, None)
-    Flag to indicate if the volume can be shared across multiple instances?

   id (False, str, None)